 In the middle of the summer, they discovered their idea.
 It was a simple one, and one that had been used before.
 The five decided to sell brightly colored rubber bracelets and use the profits to help people suffering from severe dehydration.
 The money could fund the construction of wells that would provide clean drinking water in places where it was desperately needed.
 The guys pulled together their money, less than $500, and ordered 1000 baby blue bracelets.

 The front of the bracelets said “Dry Tears”.
 The guys chose the words “Dry Tears” after they realized that, when a person’s body is pushed to extreme dehydration, they lose the ability to produce tears.
 The guys’ dream transformed into a movement as they began selling the bracelets and speaking at schools and youth groups in the community.
 Students and adults alike began to imagine a world where clean drinking water would be accessible to all people.
-Despite a difficult decision to dissolve the GA branch in the fall of 2010, the movement continues with the Dry Tears campaign.

 A campaign of hope.